torbendury/torbendury.github.io/_posts/2021-11-21-b-how-to-configure-nginx-as-a-loadbalancer.md

     }
 ```

-In this config example, we simply tell NGINX to use the UDP protocol by appending `udp` to our `server` block.
+In this config example, we tell NGINX to use the UDP protocol by appending `udp` to our `server` block.
 Again, we use `stream`, which will be included from a `stream.conf.d` folder inside `nginx.conf`.

 ![PLANTUML NGINX UDP](https://www.plantuml.com/plantuml/svg/SoWkIImgoStCIybDBE3IYbREoKpFA4alIgsCLGWjJYtYqWAAbMTabgJ6AlYvU_f500M08a05gNcnLa05PK0rDidvAQbsN7ab1OPwkPL0AYE_kAHOBpa_bolK9S3AqDZOdAiy5MImhH6NZJv4jJN4fChKd9pySYn66U4q2c62GsfU2jJj0000)